 - How to Start a Blog (includes a step-by-step tutorial you can print out & recommendations on beautiful e-commerce ready website templates)

-50+ Crafts to Make and Sell at Craft Fairs + Flea Markets
+50+ Crafts to Sell at Craft Fairs + Flea Markets

 1) Leopard Desk Mat ~ Courtesy of Mama of 3 Munchkins